 - The new provisions have been prepared in order to protect the Polish industry against "hostile takeovers" performed by investors from outside of (1) the European Union, (2) European Economic Area (EEA), (3) Organisation for Economic Cooperation and Development (OECD).
-The carve-out for investors from OECD was added at the very last stage of the Parliamentary works, and it significantly softens the impact of the new law, as not only investors from the EU, but also those from the US, Canada, Australia, Israel, as well as Japan or South Korea, will benefit from the carve-out. - The new act will have a significant impact on M&A transactions, as it: - > concerns enterprises active in numerous sectors of the economy; - > establishes a low materiality threshold for transactions (transactions regarding enterprises with an annual Polish turnover exceeding EUR 10,000,000 are subject to notification); - > grants the competent authority that being the President of the Office of Competition and Consumer Protection - far-reaching powers (one of the conditions triggering their objection is a mere potential threat to the public order or public security of the Republic of Poland or public health in the Republic of Poland); - > provides for strict financial penalties, as well as imprisonment for natural persons, in the event of a violation of the duties resulting from the draft act.
+The carve-out for investors from OECD was added at the very last stage of the parliamentary works, and it significantly softens the impact of the new law, as not only investors from the EU, but also those from the US, Canada, Australia, Israel, as well as Japan or South Korea, will benefit from the carve-out. - The new Act has a significant impact on M&A transactions, as it: - > concerns enterprises active in numerous sectors of the economy; - > establishes a low materiality threshold for transactions (transactions regarding enterprises with an annual Polish turnover exceeding EUR 10,000,000 are subject to notification); - > grants the competent authority that being UOKiK far-reaching powers (one of the conditions triggering their objection is a mere potential threat to the public order or public security of the Republic of Poland or public health in the Republic of Poland); - > provides for strict financial penalties, as well as imprisonment for natural persons, in the event of a violation of duties resulting from the Act.